 No matter which pair of earbuds you buy, the charging case allows for 24 hours of combined playback and charges via Lightning cable.
 Both AirPods units support quick charging.
 The older model supplies 180 minutes of playback from 15 minutes of charging, while the AirPods Pro supplies 60 minutes of playback from 5 minutes of charging.
 This is the same; Apple just decided to change its wording on the official specifications page.

-Apple AirPods Pro vs AirPods: Noise cancelling and isolation
+Apple AirPods Pro vs AirPods: Noise canceling and isolation

 Which AirPods has better sound quality?